Mellgood/DesignPatternCollection/README.md

 * AbstractFactory

 ## Many thanks to:
-Many thanks to [You can use numbers for reference-style link definitions][1], it has been a light in the darkness of my approach to gof Design Pattern study.
+Many thanks to ["Head First: Design Patterns"][1], it has been a light in the darkness of my approach to gof Design Pattern study.